-However, it is recognised that in exceptional circumstances some owners may experience financial hardship.
-Where appropriate the Council's Finance Department will discuss a reasonable repayment plan with each owner.
+It is recognised that in exceptional circumstances some owners may experience financial hardship.
+Where appropriate the Council's Sales Ledger Team will discuss a reasonable repayment plan with each owner.
 The Councils debt recovery process will deal with any defaults, which include the recovery of any monies due in accordance with Scots Law.
 This may also include when an owner refuses to pay their share of costs, the registration of a Notice of Potential Liability for Costs against the title of the defaulting owner.
 This will not prevent the property from being sold before the debt to the Council has been repaid, but it is likely that a purchaser will insist on settlement of the outstanding sum to discharge the Notice, before proceeding with the purchase.
-At the same time, the debt recovery process should commence to ensure that the Council does not lose its ability to recover the money through the passage of time, i.e. debts may be prescribed after five years.
+At the same time, the debt recovery process should commence to ensure that the Council does not lose its ability to recover the money through the passage of time.